Women, Peace and Security

 Since 2001, Canada has chaired the Group of Friends of Women, Peace and Security at the UN in New York.
 This group provides a forum for information exchange and strategizing with other like-minded countries and non-governmental organisations in order to hold the UN system and member states to account for their responsibilities in these areas.

 Canada’s Action Plan on Women, Peace and Security

-Canada has been working domestically to implement the Security Council Resolutions including at Foreign Affairs and International Trade Canada (DFAIT), the Canadian International Development Agency (CIDA), the Department of National Defence (DND), the Royal Canadian Mounted Police (RCMP) and Public Safety Canada.
+Canada has been working domestically to implement the Security Council Resolutions including at Foreign Affairs, Trade and Development Canada (DFATD), the Canadian International Development Agency (CIDA), the Department of National Defence (DND), the Royal Canadian Mounted Police (RCMP) and Public Safety Canada.
 In October 2010, Canada launched Building Peace and Security for All: Canada’s Action Plan for the Implementation of the United Nations Security Council Resolutions on Women, Peace and Security.
 The Action Plan is a tool which provides guidance to Government of Canada departments and agencies on addressing women, peace and security issues in policy, doctrine, programming, operations and training for peace operations, fragile states and conflict-affected situations.

 Implementation of Canada’s Action Plan on Women, Peace and Security is being pursued on a variety of fronts including through advancing international norms and standards, conducting sustained advocacy on a bilateral and multilateral basis; seeking mechanisms for accountability and implementation; engaging Canadian, international and local civil society organizations; and building knowledge and skills for peace and security practitioners.

 Many of the actions in the Plan are accompanied by indicators which will enable us to identify gaps in our response and to respond accordingly.
 The Action Plan calls for an annual, publicly available report.
 The first report will be for the period of April 2011 to March 2012.